Bluemott/ck-v2-nextjs/ck-v2-nextjs.md

 - **Image Optimization**: WordPress media works with Next.js Image component
 - **Admin Access**: Use `getWordPressAdminUrl()` utility for admin portal links
 - **Blog Components**: All blog components updated to use centralized WordPress API utilities
+- **Admin Redirect**: Admin pages use client-side redirect with loading states and fallback links